Skip to Content

 • Difficulty: Easy | Distance: 11 km one way

-Should the shuttle have empty spots on its return, you may be able to purchase a ticket instead of hiking back.
+If the return shuttle has space, you may be able to buy a ticket instead of hiking back.

 Wapta Falls